michaelraney/heidi-spring-recital-2021/README.md

 {% include youtubePlayer.html id="lJ4zzS5WOZg" %}

 ## Ashley
-> Ashley Raney is playing The Ballad of Davy Jones, from Pirates of the Caribbean (in her first piano recital!)
+> Ashley Raney is playing Let it Go (Frozen) by Kristen Anderson-Lopez and Robert Lopez

-{% include youtubePlayer.html id="MA7rDWztDto" %}
+{% include youtubePlayer.html id="XDcRAAEOViM" %}

 ## Madeleine
 > Madeleine Sawyer is playing and singing Rainbow Connection by The Muppets